abdelmanem/User-Access-Management-System/WHY_PARTIAL_STATUS_EXPLAINED.md

 # Why Requirements Are Marked as "Partial" - Detailed Explanation

-This document explains why each PCI/RHG audit requirement (4.1-4.6) is marked as **⚠️ Partial** instead of **✅ Complete**, and what specific gaps need to be addressed.
+This document explains the status of each PCI/RHG audit requirement (4.1-4.7).
+Requirements marked as **✅ Complete** have all features implemented, while those marked as **⚠️ Partial** still have gaps that need to be addressed.

 ---

-## 4.1 - Unique User IDs ⚠️ Partial
+## 4.1 - Unique User IDs ✅ Complete

 ### ✅ What IS Currently Covered:
 - Tracks actual usernames used in each external system (AD, PMS, POS, etc.)